hgeorge82/Marker-Spinner/README.md

 ## Week 4
 Mariam: This week Sky came and we talked to her about our process and she talked to me about how I can use a switch instead of an LCD, so I talked to Mr. Manning about it and he said NO and that he wants an LCD.
 He didn't want to let me go easy, so It took me another few days to code the LCD and I got it done!

-Hope: This week was just a week of designing.
-Nothing really changed or was difficult.
+Hope: This week I started our new base.
+This week I worked on creating a better base for our marker spinner.
+Skye met with us and gave me some tips on how to make it easier.
+Instead of making separate parts for the legs and base, I combined them.
+It was a bit challenging because of the dimensions of our base but I figured it out.

 ### Images
 ![LCD with pico](https://github.com/hgeorge82/Marker-Spinner/assets/71345399/0ec3f89e-0f75-4fde-89b8-b5c0b2212274)